 NOTE: Part repair under warranty

-A common misunderstanding is that if the issue calls for a part to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are many other costs that may not be covered under the warranty that will be your responsibility.
-Even with standard repairs, such as a capacitor replacement, the company still has to process your warranty through the manufacturer so they can get the credit on the part.
-Additionally, all manufacturers require the contractor to hold the part for eight to sixteen weeks and may require the contractor return the malfunctioned part at the contractor’s cost.
-Bigger repairs, such as a compressor, also require this process but these bigger repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
+A common misunderstanding is that if the issue calls for a part to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are many other costs that may not be covered by the warranty that you will be required to pay for out-of-pocket.
+Even with standard repairs, such as a capacitor replacement, the contractor still has to process your warranty through the manufacturer so they can get the credit on the part.
+Furthermore, all manufacturers require the contractor to hold the part for eight to sixteen weeks and may make the contractor return the malfunctioned part at the contractor’s cost.
+Larger repairs, such as a compressor, also require this process but these bigger repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
 If you don’t have a labor warranty you will continuously have to pay out-of-pocket for the technician’s labor.

-Keep in mind that these costs are estimates and many times they can increase or decrease depending on where you live, the actual issues with your AC, how old your equipment is, and whether or not you’ve been having annual maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
-If your system has just plain given up and replacement seems more likely, take a moment to read our air conditioner pricing guide.
+Keep in mind that these costs are estimates and many times they can increase or decrease depending on where you live, the actual issues with your AC, the age of your system, and whether or not you’ve been having yearly maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
+If your system has just plain given up and replacement is looking more likely, take a moment to read our air conditioner pricing guide.

-If you want to find out more or ever need expert AC repair, call Jack Nelson Service Experts Heating & Air Conditioning 24/7/365.
+If you want to find out more or ever need expert air conditioning repair, call Jack Nelson Service Experts 24/7/365.